The IXPE and multifrequency polarimetric view of the extreme blazars 1ES 1101-232 and RGB J0710+591: Observations and data analysis

 RGBJ0710+591 was observed by XRT for a total of 9.8 ks.
 The data were fitted under the same assumptions as 1ES1101-232, with Galactic absorption $N_H=5.15\times10^{20} \rm cm^{-2}$ and a single power-law.
 No variability is suggested by fitting the individual observations, and therefore we preferred to combine all of them in a single fit.
 The data are best fitted with $\Gamma = 1.86\pm0.04$ and $F_{\rm0.3-10 keV} = 3.35^{+0.07}_{-0.05} \times 10^{-11}\rm erg\, cm^{-2} s^{-1}$.

-\subsection{{\it Nustar}}
+\subsection{{\it NuSTAR}}

 The simultaneous {\it NuSTAR} observations were undertaken during the \ixpe{} observations for both targets (1ES1101-232: Obs.
 ID 61001017002; RGBJ0710+591: Obs.
-IDs 91001607002 and 91001607004) in order to better constrain the spectral properties by covering an extended energy range together with \ixpe{}. {\it NuSTAR} data reduction was performed using \texttt{nustardas} version 2.1.5 and CALDB version 20241216 following the procedures described in the {\it NuSTAR} data analysis software users guide\footnote{\href{https://heasarc.gsfc.nasa.gov/docs/nustar/analysis/nustar_swguide.pdf}{Nustar data analysis software users guide}}.
+IDs 91001607002 and 91001607004) in order to better constrain the spectral properties by covering an extended energy range together with \ixpe{}. {\it NuSTAR} data reduction was performed using \texttt{nustardas} version 2.1.5 and CALDB version 20241216 following the procedures described in the {\it NuSTAR} data analysis software users guide\footnote{\href{https://heasarc.gsfc.nasa.gov/docs/nustar/analysis/nustar_swguide.pdf}{https://heasarc.gsfc.nasa.gov/docs/nustar/analysis/nustar\_swguide.pdf}}.
 For both the FPMA and FPMB detectors, the level 2 event files were generated using the \texttt{nupipeline} task, while high-level scientific data products, including spectral extraction were produced using the \texttt{nuproducts} tool.
 A circular source region with a $1$\arcmin{} radius and a circular background region with a $2$\arcmin{} radius were applied for the source and background extraction.
 Each spectrum was grouped to have a minimum of 30 counts per bin.
 In order to enable simultaneous spectropolarimetric analysis with \ixpe, ``XFLT0001 Stokes:0'' keyword was added to the header, allowing \xspec{} to identify the spectra as Stokes $I$ spectra.